mobiloudsupport/smart-banner/README.md

 ## **What Are Smart App Banners?**

-Smart app banners are banners that show up when someone lands on your mobile website, prompting them to get your app.
+'Smart App Banners' are banners that show up when someone lands on your mobile website, prompting them to get your app.

 Here's an example: